linkerd/linkerd/linkerd/docs/protocol-http.md

 This identifier is selected by setting the *kind* value of the *identifier* configuration block to `io.l5d.methodAndHost`.

-With this identifier, HTTP requests are turned into glogical names using a combination of Host header, method, and (optionally) URI.
+With this identifier, HTTP requests are turned into logical names using a combination of Host header, method, and (optionally) URI.
 Configuration settings include: